satoshix13/SpaceX_fullstack_vue/spacex/README.md

 # spacex 🚀👨🏻‍🚀 demo https://spacex-53aa2.web.app/
 login details v@gmail.com - v

 This is the final fullstack project made with Vue and Express.js frameworks.
-According to the main legend of the project, main purpose of the app is to allow internal SpaceX workers reserv rockets and create space missions.
+According to the main legend of the project, purpose of the app is to allow internal SpaceX workers reserve rockets and create space missions.

 1) Install backend dependencies with   yarn
 2) Change .env.tmpl file to .env .
 Add secret password to .env file (any) and your mongodb cluster link